 A previously looked after child is one who immediately after being looked after became subject to an adoption, child arrangement order, or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 and this now includes children adopted under the Adoption Act 1976.
 Under the provisions of section 14 of the Child and Families Act 2014 child arrangement orders have replaced residence orders.
 A child arrangement order is an order settling the arrangements to be made as to the person with whom the child is to live under section 8 of the Children Act 1989.
 Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-A child is regarded as having been in state cate outside of England if they were in the care of or were accommodated by a public authority, a religious organization, or any other provider of care whose sole or main purpose is to benefit society.
+A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-- 2. In the event that during the period specified for attendance at worship the church or, in relation to those of other faiths, relevant place of worship has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or, in relation to those of other faiths, relevant place of worship or alternative premises have been available for public worship.
-For the purposes of this policy another Christian Church is one which belongs to, or is eligible for membership of, Churches Together in Great Britain and Ireland, the Evangelical Alliance, or in the Dunstable Fellowship of Evangelical Churches. - 3.
+- 2. For the purposes of this policy another Christian Church is one which belongs to, or is eligible for membership of, Churches Together in Great Britain and Ireland, the Evangelical Alliance, or in the Dunstable Fellowship of Evangelical Churches. - 3.
 Where the last available place is offered to a twin or multiple birth child the governors will admit the other twin or multiple birth(s) as an exception to the infant class size rule. - 4.
 If applying these criteria results in there being more children with an equal right to admission to the school than the number of available places, the tie break will be the distance the pupil lives from the school, measured in a straight line, using the Local Authority's computerised mapping system, with those living closer to the school receiving the higher priority.
 The distance will be measured from the address point of the pupil's home to the front door of the school.
 Priority will not be given within each criterion to children who meet other criteria. (.In the event of children living in a block of flats priority will be given to the child whose flat number is the lower.
 Where two children live equidistantly from the school random allocation will be used)